Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/README.md

 The third section explains the functionality provided by the standard interface, and the fourth section explains the functionality provided by the web and machine interfaces.

-_This documentation is aimed at those was a solid background in computer science.
+_This documentation is aimed at those with a solid background in computer science.
 If you are new to programming, we recommend you check out our [Kaeon FUSION for Beginners](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md) resource._

 ## Contents